Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/incontournables/developpeurs/inc-dev-information-sensorielle.md

 **Description: **
 Do not use colour or sensory characteristics (shape, size, sound, direction, visual localization …) as the only way of conveying information, indicating an action, requesting a response or distinguishing an element.
 The information provided by a colour change or a sensory characteristic must be completed with textual information (alternative) or / and semantic structuring.

+**Checklist: **
+- Take a screenshot and convert it in black and white.
+The loss of colour should not cause difficulty while navigating, nor cause loss of information.
+- Turn off the speakers, the level of information should remain the same.
+- Be sure that links are not only identified by a different colour, usually underline them.
+If the are not underlined, on focus and on hover, provide an another way than color to distinguish them.

 **Example:**
 For a pie chart, where each part is coloured differently, you could add different pattern fills to identify them without colour.